CLI

 |---|---|

---details | Include sub-scores (identity, behavior, content, graph) |
+--details | include sub-scores (identity, behavior, content, graph) |

---webhook <url> | Receive tier-completion events as the deep scan progresses |
+--webhook <url> | receive tier-completion events as the deep scan progresses |

---headers | Print only the X-Brin-* response headers instead of the JSON body |
+--headers | print only the X-Brin-* response headers instead of the JSON body |

 --tolerance <level> | conservative (default), lenient, or yolo — controls how the score maps to a verdict |

---refresh | Force a fresh scan, ignoring any cached result |
+--refresh | force a fresh scan, ignoring any cached result |

---mode <mode> | full to run the complete scan pipeline synchronously and return the final result in a single request |
+--mode <mode> | full to run the complete scan pipeline synchronously and return the final result |

 --format <format> | json (default), simple, or badge |